web-widget/shared-cache/README.md

 An http cache following http header semantics.
 It implements the [Cache Interface](https://developer.mozilla.org/en-US/docs/Web/API/Cache), but different.

-SharedCache tells when responses can be reused from a cache, taking into account [HTTP RFC 7234](http://httpwg.org/specs/rfc7234.html) rules for user agents and shared caches.
+`SharedCache` tells when responses can be reused from a cache, taking into account [HTTP RFC 7234](http://httpwg.org/specs/rfc7234.html) rules for user agents and shared caches.
 It also implements [RFC 5861](https://tools.ietf.org/html/rfc5861), implementing `stale-if-error` and `stale-while-revalidate`.
 It's aware of many tricky details such as the `vary` header, proxy revalidation, and authenticated responses。

 - Support custom cache storage sources, such as using Redis to implement cluster shared cache
 - It extends the caching capabilities of the `fetch` function
 - Support custom Cache Key, for example, you can cache specific members of device types, cookies and headers
-- For HTTP's `cache-control` header, SharedCache prefers `s-maxage`
+- For HTTP's `cache-control` header, `SharedCache` prefers `s-maxage`

-## Why SharedCache
+## Why `SharedCache`

 Although the use of the Web `fetch` API has become very common on the server side, there is still a lack of standardized caching API on the server side.
 The Web `Cache` API was a priority, but we needed to carefully handle server-side scenarios and browser differences, so that was the motivation for creating this project.

-Since a browser's cache is typically targeted to a single user, while a server's cache typically serves all users, this is why the project is called SharedCache.
+Since a browser's cache is typically targeted to a single user, while a server's cache typically serves all users, this is why the project is called `SharedCache`.

 ## Installation